-Throughfall collectors were installed under the tree canopy close to each decomposition site.
-Two rainfall collectors were set up in an area with no canopy cover in the low budworm activity sites and two in the high impacted sites as controls.
-During rain events, water came through the canopy into a 20-cm diameter polyethylene funnel with polywool filtering out any litter that happened to fall into the apparatus.
-The funnel was attached to Tygon tubing and was held in place with parafilm.
-Water traveled through the tubing into an acid washed 4 L polyethylene container.
-Water was then transferred to a 1 L acid washed Nalgene bottle and was taken to the lab, filtered through a 1.0 μm fiberglass filter using vacuum filtration.
-The volume of each collector was also measured in order to calculate mg of nutrient per L of water.
-Water samples were frozen until analysis of solutes at a later date.
+At each plot (n=24) a throughfall collector was installed under the canopy of a randomly selected tree close to each decomposition site.
+Each throughfall collector consisted of a funnel (20 mm diameter) that drained through tygon tubing into a 4-L acid-washed collection jug.
+To protect the tubing, I fed it through a PVC pipe, pounded into the ground with hole in the side so the tubing could enter the collection jug.
+The PVC pipe was stabilized by wiring it to a piece of rebar pounded into the ground.
+To prevent material from entering the collection jug, the opening was sealed with parafilm to keep the tubing in place, and polywool at the base of filter prevented litter from entering the jug from the funnel.

+Upon rainfall, water entered the funnel and traveled through the tubing into jug until I retrieved within 48 h of the rain stopping.
+Upon collection, the total sample volume was recorded as the sample was transferred to an acid washed nalgene bottle and returned to the lab for filtration using a 1.0 μm glass fiber filter.
+Samples were frozen until later water chemistry analysis.

+In order to differentiate nutrients in bulk rainfall compared to throughfall that had percolated through the canopy, a total of four rainfall collectors were set up in areas with no canopy cover, two in the low budworm study sites and two in the high budworm study sites

 Throughfall collectors were taken down November 8, 2015 just before snowpack and redeployed in April 2016 just after snowmelt due to lack of accessibility to sites and to prevent damage to the apparatus.

 Frass and Litter Measurements

-Frass and litter fall were also collected at each site to quantify and differentiate organic matter inputs to the forest floor.
-Funnels (0.25 m2 diameter) made of tarp and garden hose connected to a one-liter Nalgene bottle were placed on the ground under trees affected by budworms.
-Polyethylene funnels collected frass and litter, and samples were collected approximately monthly until November 2015, just before snowpack.
+To ensure a qualitative difference between low and high budworm herbivory, frass was collected at each site.
+Funnels (0.25 m2 diameter) made of tarp and garden hose connected to a one-liter Nalgene bottle were set up under trees at each site. .
+These were sampled regularly during budworm feeding and less periodically after feeding and until snowpack (November 2015).
 The samples were dried, sorted by frass versus litter, and weighed in the laboratory.
 Weights were then converted to a daily litter or frassfall rate by mgs of frass/m2d or litter/m2d.
 Frass collectors were taken down in November 2015 due to lack of site accessibility and to prevent damage and were reinstalled in April 2016.
 Unfortunately, due to frequent rains in the spring months of 2016, samples decomposed before they could be collected and measured, so no data are available for the second half of the study.

-Decomposition
+Litter decomposition

-At each replicate plot I deployed twenty 20x20cm mesh litter bags (García-Palacios et al. 2016) with a top sieve size of 2 mm (Genung et al, 2013) and a bottom sieve size of 0.5 mm (Schweitzer et al, 2005) to reduce the loss of its contents while still allowing small detritivores to enter the bags with a total of 480 bags across all sites.
+At each replicate plot I deployed twenty 20x20cm mesh litter bags (García-Palacios et al., 2016) with a top sieve size of 2 mm (Genung et al, 2013) and a bottom sieve size of 0.5 mm (Schweitzer et al, 2005) to reduce the loss of its contents while still allowing small detritivores to enter the bags with a total of 480 bags across all sites.
 Ten bags at each site contained a mixed conifer needle sample of Douglas fir (Pseudotsuga menziesii), grand fir (Abies grandis), and ponderosa pine (Pinus ponderosa), to represent the most abundant species in the study area.
 To make this mixed sample, I harvested needle material in an approximate ratio of 1-part ponderosa pine, two parts Douglas fir, and one-part grand fir from the forest and air dried the needles until they reached constant weight.
 The other ten bags at each replicate plot contained sugar maple (Acer saccharum) leaves which are non-native to the area but are commonly used in decomposition studies for comparison across biomes.